Happy New Year

-When I’m in the city for too long, my awareness is diluted amongst the noise and the tall skyscrapers.
-It’s very easy to get caught up in the busyness of your environment — it washes you away in its current.
+When I’m in the city for too long, my awareness gets diluted amongst noise and the skyscrapers.
+It’s easy to get caught up in the busyness of the environment — it washes you away in its current.
 And the city likes to move fast; sometimes you can’t help but be pulled along.
 When that happens, it’s time to revisit, and breathe again.

 I’ve realized that the reason why I feel so different (sometimes a very profound high) when I hike or travel is that I’m kind of meditating.
 My awareness is directed outward and I’m attentive.
 It’s like I’m eating with my senses than just with my mouth, breathing with my body and not just my lungs.